Make an enquiry

 So, exactly what are these rewards for leaving the comfortable, well-worn travel trail?
 Well, for starters, there’s the truly spectacular scenery - arguably some of Vietnam’s finest.
 Imagine high clouds, undulating horizons, rice terraces clinging precariously to the hillsides, jagged limestone peaks, and rivers snaking through valleys below.
 Every stop is likely to provide a humdinger of a view.
 In your mind’s eye, dot that perfectly-imagined landscape with the traditional villages of some of Vietnam’s 54 different minority communities.
 You’re likely to encounter members of the Hmong, Thai and Pa Then communities, amongst others, each having their own unique culture, customs, and traditional dress.

-In Ha Giang, wander through the weekly markets, where traders from the surrounding communities gather to sell everything from livestock to embroidery, and locals come to barter, gossip and enjoy the ambience.
+Wander through the weekly markets, where traders from the surrounding communities gather to sell everything from livestock to embroidery, and locals come to barter, gossip and enjoy the ambience.
 These aren’t in any way tourist-centric, but are an essential, and sociable, part of life in these remote regions.
-Vietnam's far north is perfect for keen walkers and trekkers, too, with plenty of routes to choose from, depending on how energetic (or not) you might be feeling.
-Navigate your way through this beautiful landscape and get closer to the lives of the people who inhabit it.

 Misty mountains & stunning scenery

-Drive over the Hoang Lien Son Pass from Mu Cang Chai, reaching altitudes of 5,250 ft, to reach the area around the mountain town of Sapa.
-This stunning region of mountains and rice terraces is home to several minority communities including Black H’mong, Tay and Xa Pho, and is just a short distance from Fansipan: Vietnam’s highest peak.
+Sapa is a stunning region of mountains and rice terraces, home to several traditional communities including Black H’mong, Tay and Xa Pho, and just a short distance from Fansipan: Vietnam’s highest peak.
 Sapa has been connected by railway to Hanoi since 1906, and as Vietnam opened up to the world it became one of the most popular stops for visitors to the country.
 Its popularity has been reinforced by the recent opening of the expressway from Hanoi, and the cable car taking visitors to the summit of Fansipan.

-Our top suggestion for avoiding the crowds is to stay at a duo of rustic lodges in the Sapa Valley: one set in a small riverside village, the other high on a hillside overlooking yet more picture-perfect scenery.
+Our top suggestion for avoiding the crowds is to stay at a rustic lodge in the Sapa Valley, high on a hillside overlooking yet more picture-perfect scenery.
+Follow hiking or cycling pathways into the surrounding countryside, to local villages, remote waterfalls or even the foothills of Mt.
+Silverstone.
 Learn about the surrounding landscape from those whose families have lived in the area for generations; gain an insight into the local lifestyles, traditional remedies and herbal medicines; and watch local artisans weaving, embroidering, and creating elaborate silver jewellery.

 And don’t ‘pho’get Hanoi...

-As Hanoi continues to transform itself into a cutting-edge capital and cultural hub, its history is being combined with a fresh energy.
-It’s exhilarating to feel part of, even for a moment.
-After a few days of enjoying simple fare in the north, we’d enthusiastically recommend that you devote some time to tasting everything that Hanoi has to offer.
-From the region’s famed (and supremely comforting) phở noodle soup, banh cuon rice rolls and banh goi meat pastries, to contemporary and innovative Asian fusion masterpieces, our guides will show you the city’s very best street food specialities.
+We always enthusiastically recommend devoting some time to tasting everything that Hanoi has to offer, too!
+From the region’s famed (and supremely comforting) phở noodle soup, banh cuon rice rolls and banh goi meat pastries, to contemporary and innovative Asian fusion dishes, our guides will show you the city’s very best street food specialities.
 Alternatively, you can treat yourself to dinner in a more luxurious setting; the city is your oyster!

 A note on cost…